emon654/emon654.github.io/_posts/2018-12-18-Introduction-to-Data-Visualization.md

 ### Impediments

-I may had many columns and rows in my dataset, but I wish I could have shown with different graphs.
+I may had many columns and rows in my dataset, but I wish I could have shown the data with different graphs.
 The data that I had were more discrete since most of it was rankings.
 The data field score was continuous, however; it relates to its overall quality of the university.
 As per for my research question I was not able to do much with calculated fields since I primarily wanted to show the comparisons of different colleges.
+I have used it for developing diagram purposes such averaging out the score, placeholders,

 ### Practices From the Author
 As per for strategies I provided from the book I concentrated on avoiding clutter.
 I utlized a few color variations such as 'blue' and'grey' to differentiate the many bars shown.
-My visualzation are quite simple when it comes displaying
+My visualzation are quite simple when it comes to displaying them.
+Mainly, I used performance bar charts just to show who or what is doing better.

+* Each chart represents some form of competitiveness when looking at the data.
+These charts can provide an outlook for those who would like to know the overall quality of schools in different areas.
+Although, the idea of school is recieving education it would be interesting to know what places offers the best education.
+There are many that would like ot study abroad for the experiance, however; the value of the institution is also important.

 ### Conclusion

+In conclusion, USA seemed to have higher quality education in comparison to the other countries.
+Although, in past years in 2012 and 2013 the United Kingdom had surpassed the United States slightly.
+Based on the average scores the United Kingdom supplemented better education in those two years.
+Now, looking at 2015s data the results had declined for all of them but USA has the highest percentage.
+I will be honest I randomly selected these four countries to compare, but looking at their rankings for the top 5 colleges it seems as though there is much quality.
+I am quite shocked that USA provides the highest quality of education.
+My best guess is they have state of the art equipment and processes to provide adequate education.

 ## Data Source